The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Methodology

 Obtaining travel time predictions for various levels of congestion for each rider becomes computationally challenging or financially expensive for a large ridership.
 Therefore, this paper constructs congestion scenarios in two steps.
 The first step is to obtain a basis of travel times, and the second step is to multiply the travel time basis with a factor that depends on the congestion scenario and the local conditions.

-\paragraph{Step 1: Travel Time Basis} The travel time basis is obtained from the POLARIS Transportation System Simulation Tool \citep{AuldEtAl2016-PolarisAgentBased}.
+\paragraph{Step 1: Travel Time Basis} The travel time basis serves as the default travel time for any origin-destination pair (OD pair) in this study.
+For a given congestion scenario, the travel time basis is multiplied by a congestion scaling factor, resulting in the travel times under that scenario.
+The travel time basis is obtained from the POLARIS Transportation System Simulation Tool \citep{AuldEtAl2016-PolarisAgentBased}.
 POLARIS is an agent-based modeling software tool created by Argonne National Laboratory that uses a dynamic simulation of travel demand, network supply, and network operations.
 It is used for a variety of cities to simulate an average day of activities, and has been tuned specifically for Atlanta using survey data from the Atlanta Regional Commission \citep{ARC2022-ActivityBasedModeling}.
 POLARIS provides travel times between every pair of Traffic Analysis Zones (TAZs).
 The travel time between arbitrary points is approximated by the travel time between the corresponding TAZs.
 POLARIS \emph{does} model congestion, but tuning to the survey data only provides a single scenario.
 This motivates the next step.

-\paragraph{Step 2: Congestion Scaling Factors} To determine an appropriate congestion scaling factor for every origin-destination pair (OD pair) (without querying all of them), this paper introduces a set $Q$ of Query Reference Locations (QRL).
+\paragraph{Step 2: Congestion Scaling Factors} To determine an appropriate congestion scaling factor for every OD pair (without querying all of them), this paper introduces a set $Q$ of Query Reference Locations (QRL).
 The set $Q$ is shown by Figure~\ref{fig:hubs_set1}, and consists of existing Gwinnett bus stops, MARTA rail stations, and local points of interest in Gwinnett.
-For a given OD pair and a scenario $k$, the idea is to first identify $i\in Q$ closest to the origin and $j \in Q$ closest to the destination.
-The congestion scaling factor $R_{ij}^k$ is then calculated as $\tau_{ij}^k/\tau_{ij}^0$, where the travel time $\tau_{ij}^k$ for scenario $k$ is queried and $\tau_{ij}^0$ is the baseline.
-The estimated travel time for the OD pair is obtained by multiplying the OD baseline travel time by $R_{ij}^k$.
+For a given OD pair and a scenario $k$, the idea is to first identify the reference location $i\in Q$ closest to the origin and $j \in Q$ closest to the destination.
+The congestion scaling factor $R_{ij}^k$ is then calculated as $\tau_{ij}^k/\tau_{ij}^0$, where the travel time $\tau_{ij}^k$ for scenario $k$ is queried and $\tau_{ij}^0$ is from the travel time basis in Step 1.
+The estimated travel time for the OD pair under scenario $k$ is obtained by multiplying the OD travel time basis by $R_{ij}^k$.
 The benefit of this approach is that it allows for region-specific scaling but only queries travel times between the QRLs, which avoids prohibitively expensive data collection.
-In the case where $i = j$, i.e., the origin and the destination are close the same QRL, the scaling factor is calculated between $i$ and the QRL closest to $i$.
+In the case where $i = j$, i.e., the origin and the destination are mapped to the same QRL, the scaling factor is calculated between $i$ and the QRL closest to $i$.

 \paragraph{Scenarios}